pranavg000/BugTracker/README.md

 # BugTracker

-This is a reponsive Bug Tracking WebApp made using AngularJS for Frontend and Google Firebase as Backend.
+This is a responsive Bug Tracking WebApp made using AngularJS, and Google Cloud Firestore, which allows users to add, update and assign bugs to developers.
+All that is being synced with the database in real time. a reponsive Bug Tracking WebApp made using AngularJS for Frontend and Google Firebase as Backend.

 ### Functionalities
 * Users can report new Bugs(can also add screenshot and urgency status)
-* Create new Developers,
+* Create new Developers
 * Assign Developers to Bugs
+* Assign Priorities to Bugs
 * All data is synced with the database in real-time.